 Many families and individuals suffered a substantial loss this year because of COVID.
 Christmas can be a time to practice random acts of kindness.
 Downsizing on Christmas celebrations this year means that there might be some money to spare.

-Random acts of kindness, such as paying for a struggling family’s Christmas shopping or dinner, can go a long way in restoring the festive season cheer.
+Random acts of kindness, such as paying for a struggling family’s Christmas shopping or dinner, can restore the festive season cheer.
 You can donate to a charity of your choice or share your groceries with a family in need, for instance.

 Memorable Christmas Special Despite COVID

-Despite the many changes during this year, the holiday season is still worth celebrating.
+Despite the many changes this year, the holiday season is still worth celebrating.
 It’s worth honoring your fondest memories of it.
-This festive season still remembers that it is vital to avoid in-person gatherings with people you do not co-habitat with.
+T is the festive season; still, remember that it is vital to avoid in-person gatherings with people you do not co-habitat with.
 You should avoid attending activities with large gatherings.

-In choosing ways to celebrate Christmas during COVID, consider that outdoor celebrations are better than indoor ones.
-They are not crowded, not within closed spaces, and are well-ventilated.
+In choosing ways to celebrate Christmas during COVID, consider outdoor celebrations better than indoor ones.
 Practice social distancing at all times and consider intimate settings this Christmas.